A Different Kind of July 4th Fireworks

 As some of you may know I am slowly, at a snail’s pace due to multiple more pressing obligations, writing a book in between the blogging writing work.
 It is a wry and humorous look at young love with a major plot twist; and this is a topic I have always been interested in.
 I have related that some of my favorite movies; Romeo and Juliet, and The Graduate, are about young love.
 It is a cheeky, fun book though, and will be fun to read no matter what age.
 (Now if I could just finish it.)

 While writing it, I am required to put myself in a frame of mind to recall all of the emotions involved in teen infatuation: this is the basis of Creative Writing 101.
-So while writing some passages, and with the coming of July 4th, I was reminded about my own experience with a boy I dated for quite a while.
+So while writing some passages, and with the coming of July 4th, I was reminded about my own experience with a boy I dated for quite a while – a most satisfying and fun dating experience.
 Most people forget that time of pulsing hormones and the drama of emotions as they related to the opposite sex – but not me.
-Most have forgotten what infatuation, teen desire, and longing for someone felt like, but it was and still is something that can be summed up in a phrase I repeated once upon a time and was frequently uttered in teen movies and on TV: “I’ll just die if he doesn’t call and ask me for a date.”
+Most have forgotten what infatuation, teen desire, and longing for someone felt like, but it was and still is something that can be summed up in a phrase I repeated once upon a time, and was frequently uttered in teen movies and on TV: “I’ll just die if he doesn’t call and ask me for a date.”
 (Drama and hormones.)

 So, with the above in mind, I let my mind wander into my past.
 It was a time after a breakup with my steady boyfriend/first love, and Danny was the very first burning crush I had post-breakup.
 We worked together in a retail store, full time students with part-time/ and then full-time-for-the-summer type of jobs.